 Adelphia Gateway's base rates include the ability to recover AFUDC on its construction work in progress.
 Beginning in the fourth quarter of fiscal 2020, capitalized amounts associated with Adelphia Gateway's AFUDC are recorded in nonutility plant on the Consolidated Balance Sheets.
-Corresponding amounts are recorded in other income on the Consolidated Statements of Operations.
+Corresponding amounts for the debt component are recognized in interest expense and in other income for the equity component on the Consolidated Statements of Operations.